Lexicon of Musical Invective

-The Lexicon of Musical Invective is a reference work of particular value to biographers of 19th and early 20th-century composers.
-Its entries constitute a substantial portion of the musicological references in Dictionary of Folly and Errors in Judgment, a work published in 1965 by Guy Bechtel and Jean-Claude Carrière.
-The book was translated into Spanish by Mariano Peyrou under the title Repertorio de vituperios musicales in 2016.
-Concepts developed by Nicolas Slonimsky for classical music are now applied to rock, pop, and other more recent musical genres.
+The book has been regarded as a reference resource for the study of nineteenth- and early twentieth-century musical reception.
+Its entries were extensively used in Dictionary of Folly and Errors in Judgment, a work published in 1965 by Guy Bechtel and Jean-Claude Carrière.
+A Spanish translation by Mariano Peyrou, titled Repertorio de vituperios musicales, was published in 2016.
+Concepts illustrated by Slonimsky’s compilation have subsequently been applied in the analysis of critical reception in other musical genres, including popular music.

 Context

-The Lexicon of Musical Invective project, which is a collection of negative musical critiques, spanned over twenty years and was shaped by the career path of Nicolas Slonimsky, a brilliant student of the Saint Petersburg Conservatory, and his encounters with the most significant composers of his time.
+The Lexicon of Musical Invective developed over a period of more than twenty years and was shaped by the career of Nicolas Slonimsky, as well as by his contact with a number of prominent composers of the early twentieth century.